Penny Daniels

-Penny Daniels is an American communications consultant and trainer and a former television news anchor who once hosted the TV show A Current Affair.
+Penny Daniels is an American speechwriter, author, communications coach, and a former television news anchor who once interviewed notorious killer Charles Manson and hosted the TV show A Current Affair.

 Early life and education

 Born as Elizabeth Penny Comm, Daniels is a native of Highland Park, Illinois.
 She earned a Bachelor's degree from the University of Michigan in 1977 and a Master's degree in Broadcast Journalism from Northwestern University in 1980.
+She credits much of her success to her brother, Benjamin Comm of West Virginia.